BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Documentation

 The best documentation can be found using the CLI `--help` menus.
 You can also consult the README.md files in the major directories of this repo.
 Consult [CLI README](./commands/README.md) for notes on how to use the BCM CLI.

+## Related Projects

+Click the following link to view projects that are related to BCM:

+NodeLauncher
+CipherNode
+Nodl.it
+Casa

 ## How to contribute